nits54/JavaScript.log-manager/Readme.txt

 --------------- V1.0.0 ----------------------------------

-1) Easy show/hide log in console area.
+1) Easy to show/hide log in console area.
 2) Easy to maintain.
 3) Easy to switch the mode like Production(pro) or Development(dev).
 4) Easy colour map for dev and pro for log/warn/error.
 Color map is only available when log is enable.